RSpeekenbrink/ArmA-3-BECTI/README.md

 one) and setup the Parameters (Mission Options) by clicking on the parameters button when you are logged in as admin or when you host the server.
 If you want to play on your own or with all players on 1 team enabling AI Commander and AI teams is recommended.

-All required mods can be found on the Steam Workshop Page of the mission or in the Missions.text in the release ZIP/pbo's folder!

 ## Issues
 Did you run into any issues?
 Please report it <a href="https://github.com/RSpeekenbrink/ArmA-3-BECTI/issues">here</a>!
 Thanks!